SuzanneHuldt/java-training-/assumptions/lesson-1.md

 > 3. HelloWorld.java:2: error: invalid method declaration; return type required

-> 4. HelloWorld.java:2: error: <identifier> expected
+> 4. HelloWorld.java:2: error: /< identifier /> expected

 #### at what point in the write - compile - run process do these errors occur?